dejwkubikson/WGE-Coursework/README.txt

 - Dialogue fully works.
 The player can choose different options which will result in differnt NPC reactions.
 - Further improvements to the camera movement.
 - Started working on the inspector that will allow the developer to create / load dialogues.

+04/04/2019
+- Added text fields, buttons and popups to the new window dialogue inspector